Exit-9B/LOOTConfigLoader/README.md

 ## Installation
 Extract the `lootconfigloader` folder to the Mod Organizer plugins folder.

-The resulting folder hierarchy should be `$MO2Dir\plugins\lootconfigloader`, with the python scripts inside it.
+The resulting folder hierarchy should be `ModOrganizer\plugins\lootconfigloader`, with the python scripts inside it.

 ## Usage
 When you first start Mod Organizer with the plugin installed, it should create a folder called `LOOT Config Files` in your instance.
 Any files you place here will be virtualized to `%LOCALAPPDATA%\LOOT`.
+Typically, you would add `settings.toml` and `<game_name>\userlist.yaml` here.
+Make sure your settings don't contain any private personal information if you will be sharing them!

 ### Removing the masterlist
 Mod Organizer will complain if you try to blank out the masterlist repository,